Daniel-KM/Omeka-S-module-ContactUs/README.md

 Quick start
 -----------

+The module adds two blocks for site pages: Contact Us and Newsletter.

-The form can be placed anywhere in the site.
+The blocks can be placed anywhere in the site.

 ### Config